top of page

 The Earliest Inhabitants

-The shoreline, islands, and bluffs of Peninsula State Park were once home to Potawatomi, Menominee, and earlier woodland peoples for thousands of years.
-Early humans first arrived to the Door County area around 14,000 years ago.
+The shoreline, islands, and bluffs of Peninsula State Park were once home to the Potawatomi, Menominee, and earlier woodland peoples for thousands of years.
+Early humans first arrived in the Door County area around 14,000 years ago.
 Artifacts found in the park and documented by the Wisconsin Historical Society show that Native communities fished, hunted, traveled, and conducted ceremonies in the very places you’ll walk today.

 French Explorers